Flat roof: Thermosets vs Thermoplastics

+Alternatively, Thermoplastic Roof Systems are systems that are bonded through heat-welding, creating what is usually a stronger and more durable bond.
+Population Thermoplastic Roofing Systems include TPO and PVC, which together make up over 90% of thermoplastic roofing membranes.
+While more difficult to form into unique shapes, they instead offer greater bonding strength and longevity compared to thermoset roofing, although they often require specialized training and tools.

 Coal-tar pitch built-up roof

 Coal tar is an aromatic hydrocarbon and a by-product from the coking process of the coal industry.
 It is historically in abundance where coal is used in steel manufacturing.
 It ages very slowly through volatilization and is an excellent waterproofing and oil resistant product.
 Roofs are covered by heating the coal tar and applying it between layers of tar paper.
 It is typically limited to applications on dead level or flat roofs with slopes of 1/4 in 12 (1:48) or less.
 It is the only roofing material permitted by the International Building Code to be applied to slopes below 1/4 in 12; the code allows its use on roofs with slopes as low as 1/8 in 12 (1:96).
 It has a tendency to soften in warm temperatures and "heal" itself.
 It is typically surfaced with gravel to protect the roof from UV rays, hail, and foot traffic, as well as for fire protection.
 Coal tar provides an extremely long life cycle that is sustainable and renewable.
 It takes energy to manufacture and to construct a roof with it but its proven longevity with periodic maintenance provides service for many years, with ages from 50 to 70 years not uncommon, with some now performing for over a century.
 Currently, there are cold process (no kettle is used) coal tar pitch products that almost eliminate all fumes associated with its typical hot process version.

 Coal tar pitch is often confused with asphalt and asphalt with coal tar pitch.
 Although they are both black and both are melted in a kettle when used in roofing, that is where the similarity stops.